Mastodon

 The President of the United States is elected through a unique, indirect process.
 Each state is allotted the number of electors equal to the size of their total congressional delegation—members in the House and Senate.
 Another three electors are allotted to the District of Columbia.

 Most states allot their electors as a “slate” to the presidential candidate who wins the plurality of the state’s vote; for example, Joe Biden won the 2020 presidential election in Virginia (about 54-44%), so all thirteen of Virginia’s electors went to Biden.
-Some states use the congressional district method to allot their electors; in that system, two electors (corresponding to the state’s two senators) are allotted to the winner of the statewide vote, and the remaining electors are allotted to whichever candidate wins each congressional district.
+Some states use the “congressional district method,” which allots two electors (corresponding to the state’s two senators) to the winner of the statewide vote, and the remaining electors (corresponding to each of the state’s congressional districts) to whichever candidate receives the most votes in that district.

 To be elected president, a candidate must receive an outright majority of the electoral college vote.
 There are 538 electors, so a candidate must receive at least 270 votes to win.
 If no candidate achieves an electoral college majority, the House of Representatives selects a president with a “majority of the states” vote.

-Each state transmits the outcome of its electoral vote to the Congress, which counts the votes and certifies the results.
-Members of Congress may raise objections to a state’s vote, and the objection is then considered and put to a vote.
-Objections are raised sometimes; it is not an uncommon procedure.
-For example, then-Senator Barbara Boxer (D-CA) and then-Representative Stephanie Tubbs Jones (D-OH 11th) objected to counting Ohio’s vote to reelect President George W. Bush (R) in 2004.
-The objection was rejected; Ohio’s votes were counted.
-Congress has never voted to uphold any such objection, and, if it ever did, it would be an unconstitutional usurpation of a state’s authority to submit its own electoral vote using its own process.
+Each state transmits the outcome of its electoral vote to Congress, which counts the votes and certifies the national results.
+Members of Congress may raise objections to a state’s vote; if an objection is has the support of at least one member in each of the two houses, it must be debated and then adopted or rejected by vote.
+Objections are rare, but they do happen.
+Then-Senator Barbara Boxer (D-CA) and then-Representative Stephanie Tubbs Jones (D-OH 11th) objected to counting Ohio’s vote to reelect President George W. Bush (R) in 2004 (the objection was rejected and Ohio’s votes were counted).
+Congress has never voted to uphold any such objection.
+If it ever did, it would raise serious constitutional questions . . . state legislatures have the authority to govern how a state’s electoral votes are allotted and cast, and Congress has no clear authority to second-guess what they do.

 Nonetheless, Republicans planned to raise objections to several states’ votes in 2021.
 Trump and others also asserted that Pence, who presides over the proceeding as president of the Senate, had the authority to unilaterally toss-out a state’s electoral count.